 However, for charities including our own, we have two reasons to be grateful for coins: first, like many charities, we have always been happy to receive a bag of 1p coins because all donations help us in our work.

 Secondly and since 2015, we have been collecting old UK coins and foreign coins as we are able to convert them to money for the charity.
-Once again in 2020, our donors found coins to help us out and we were really pleased to hear that this week that all these old UK and foreign coins are worth over £500!
-Isn’t it amazing that coins which are collecting dust in an old draw can give us this much for a good cause?
+Once again in 2022, our donors found coins to help us out and we were really pleased to hear that this week that all these old UK and foreign coins are worth over £500!
+Isn’t it amazing that coins which are collecting dust in an old draw can give us this much for the work of the Carmelite Order?

 Thank you to all the friends of Saint Jude for sending in your old coins and helping us to reach this amount, which will go towards the work of the Carmelites in the UK and abroad.
 We are still collecting – if you have any unwanted coins in a draw – please send to us.
 Thank you.